jleen/wix-heat-example/README.md

 ## Customizing the example

+You only have to do these steps once, to set up an installation configuration for your project.

 * Download the `package.wxs` file from this repo, and place it in a new folder on your machine.

 * Alongside `package.wxs`, place the folder that contains the files you want to package (just as if you were going to package it into a `.zip`).
 It doesn't matter what you name it, because that name will *not* be seen by your users.
 In the example, I'm just calling it `MyFolder`.